 From the Seventh Chapter onwards, the Supreme Lord assumes an important position.
 In the first six chapters, Sri Krishna speaks as an instructor, as a mentor, as a good guide—a friend, philosopher and guide, as it is said.
 Now he speaks in a different tone altogether, as a representative of the Almighty Himself.
-He no more is a teacher of the ordinary type.
-He is not a simple friend of Arjuna or a philosopher par excellence, but God Himself speaking.
+He is no more a teacher of the ordinary type.
+He is not a simple friend of Arjuna or a philosopher par excellence, but is God Himself speaking.
 He is the mouthpiece of the Almighty.
 Therefore, the ideas of “Come to Me.
 Resort to Me.
 Be intent on Me.
 Depend on Me.
-Surrender yourself to Me” are more prominently emphasised from the Seventh Chapter onwards.
+Surrender yourself to Me,” are more prominently emphasised from the Seventh Chapter onwards.
 God speaks as the mighty originator of the cosmos, and the be-all and the end-all of all things.
 Thus, we enter into the field of true religion—spirituality, we may say—from the Sixth Chapter onwards.
-From the beginning until the Sixth Chapter, we were in the field of psychology mostly—the constituency of the inner psyche and its modus operandi in relation to the gunas of prakriti, and more properly the way of right action in human society.
+From the beginning until the Sixth Chapter, we were in the field of psychology mostly—the constituency of the inner psyche and its modus operandi in relation to the gunas of prakriti, and more properly, the way of right action in human society.

 The cosmological principles which God created, as it were, at the time of His willing this cosmos are now mentioned briefly along the lines of the Sankhya, and also the Vedanta.
 We heard something about the Sankhya when we studied the Second and Third Chapters.
 The Sankhya enumerates the categories of the constituents of prakriti, and says that there is a purusha that superintends over all the activities of prakriti as an immutable universal consciousness.
 Somehow or the other, Sankhya falls into the chasm of the duality of purusha and prakriti.
 It is not possible for Sankhya to bring about a unity between consciousness and matter.

-Even today we cannot easily say what the relationship between consciousness and matter is; and psychologists are in the dark as to the relationship between mind and body: Does the body determine the mind, or does the mind determine the body?
+Even today we cannot easily say what the relationship between consciousness and matter is; and psychologists are in the dark as to the relationship between mind and body.
+Does the body determine the mind, or does the mind determine the body?
 When we have a mental shock, the body is affected.
 Or if we swallow poison, the mind is affected.
-So internally, interiorly, they seem to be interconnected; but what is the meaning of ‘interconnection’?
+So interiorly they seem to be interconnected.
+But what is the meaning of ‘interconnection’?
 Who causes this connection between mind and body?
 This question is still being raised in psychological circles.
 The principles of Sankhya, which enumerate the constituents of prakriti, are very highly informative knowledge indeed, but we are still left in the dark as to what connection purusha has with prakriti.
 What happens to us when we attain Self-realisation?
 Where does the prakriti stand at that time?
 Prakriti is supposed to be there permanently—eternal, never dying.
 Is prakriti still eternally there even after Self-realisation?
 If that is the case, will the Self-realised entity be conscious of prakriti?

 These are the difficulties that Sankhya poses before us.
 When we realise the Universal purusha—‘Universal’ is to be underlined, which means to say all-pervading and existing everywhere—and we are established in that Universal Consciousness which is supposed to be liberation even according to the Sankhya, where is the stance of prakriti?
 If the purusha knows prakriti, then it is in contact with prakriti, and that is bondage.
-The whole point is that the consciousness should not be in contact with prakriti.
+The whole point is that consciousness should not be in contact with prakriti.
 The moment it comes in contact with prakriti, it enters into the state of bondage; but if we say that purusha is not conscious of prakriti, it is not omniscient.
-So here is a snag in the Sankhya philosophy which the Gita gets over gradually when proceeding.
+So here is a snag in the Sankhya philosophy, which the Bhagavadgita gradually gets over as it proceeds.